furax124/Secret_Password/README.md

 This program, written in Go, automatically types custom text using a combination of user-defined keybinds.The default keybind is `Ctrl + Shift + F3

-Note: I created this for entering master keys because I couldn't remember a 64-character master key.
+Note: I created this for entering master keys keepass because I couldn't remember a 64-character master key.
 It also served as a learning experience with Go.

 ## Features